i470/OpiumNetStat/README.md

 # OpiumNetStat
 Network Connections Monitor

-.NET 4.7 C# WPF Windows Desktop Client
+.NET 4.7 C# WPF Windows Desktop Client (Built with Visual Studio 17)

 This is a extended netstat aka Connection Monitor with GUI interface